Turbidity Meter / Turbidity Sensor Frequently Asked Questions (FAQ)

-Turbidity is an optical characteristic which refers to the degree of clarity of a liquid.
+Turbidity is an optical characteristic that refers to the degree of clarity of a liquid.
 Turbidity in water is caused by individual suspended particles or colloidal matter that scatters or obstructs light transmittance: the higher the concentration of suspended particles/colloidal matter, the higher the turbidity.
-Such particles are normally too small to be detected by the human eye; therefore, turbidity measurement has to be done with a turbidity meter.
+Such particles are normally too small to be detected by the human eye; therefore, turbidity measurement has to be done with a turbidity meter or turbidity analyzer.
+The best way to control processes that require close turbidity monitoring is with an in-line turbidity meter.
+An in-line turbidity meter provides a continuous measurement of turbidity that can be used for process control purposes.
 Everyday examples of turbid liquids are:

 Why is turbidity measurement important?

-In many cases, turbidity meters are used for the evaluation of the quality of water or the efficiency of a filtration process.
-Turbidity measurements are important indicators in many industries and applications as they not only influence the yield of the industrial process but also detect factors which are detrimental to a system.
+In many cases, a turbidity sensor is used for the evaluation of the quality of water or the efficiency of a filtration process.
+Turbidity measurements are important indicators in many industries and applications as they not only influence the yield of the industrial process but also detect factors that are detrimental to a system.

 What influences turbidity measurements?

 As mentioned above, turbidity measurement determines the degree that suspended particles in a liquid medium, scatter light.
 The scattering depends on

 - Particle concentration: Higher particle concentrations result in higher scattered light and therefore higher turbidity readings.